qpleple/wordpress-on-dotcloud/README.md

 Deploying Wordpress on Dotcloud
 ===============================

-The fastest way ever to deploy a Wordpress blog from localhost.
 Copy all the files of this package in the root of your Wordpress directory and push to Dotcloud:

     cd wordpress
     git clone https://github.com/qpleple/wordpress-on-dotcloud